-Although texting and driving is against the law in most states, these types of distracted driving accidents happen all too often.
-Our auto accident attorneys at Moore Law Firm have seen the devastating physical, emotional, and financial consequences that can result from texting and driving accidents.
-We’re dedicated to fighting for your rights and helping you recover the maximum compensation you deserve.
+Although motorists are aware that texting and driving is dangerous, these types of distracted driving accidents happen all too often.
+At Moore Law Firm, our personal injury attorneys understand that the fallout from a texting and driving accident in Alabama can be physically, emotionally, and financially devastating.
+If you’ve been hurt in a texting and driving accident, we’re dedicated to fighting for your rights and helping you recover the maximum compensation you deserve.

 Distracted driving is a serious problem that kills thousands of people each year.
 According to the CDC, There are three major types of distraction that can occur while you’re behind the wheel, including: